CIS (Construction industry scheme) is a tax law relating to work done by subcontractors.

 - Produce a monthly return for HMRC by the 19th of the month.
 There are heavy penalties for failing to make a return or returning it late and these build up very rapidly.

 Reporting is done through the HMRC online portal at https://www.gov.uk/use-construction-industry-scheme-online.
-Powered Now may automate submission of reports in the future.
+Powered Now may automate the submission of reports in the future.

 When subcontractors report their sales for tax purposes, the full invoice total (ex VAT) is included, ignoring the CIS deduction.